See how AI-ready your website really is.

 Who this project is for

-A practical agent-readiness report is most useful when teams need quick clarity before they build a full monitoring stack.
+A practical agent-readiness report is most useful when teams need quick clarity, stakeholder alignment, and a concrete improvement list.

 Use a quick public audit to catch missing machine-readable signals before a product launch.